Rockyrod/DevOn/README.md

 ## Solution:

 Step1 : Run main.py file

-Note:pivoted_data.csv has been stored as reference for final ouptut
+Note:   pivoted_data.csv has been stored as reference for final ouptut